meirelon/baseball-season-simulation/README.md

 pip install -r requirements.txt python simulate_season.py --season=2019 --ntrials=100
 ```
-Feel free to play with different season and/or number of trials.
+Feel free to play with different seasons and/or number of trials.

 ## Contributing